Campbell County Airport (Tennessee)

 Campbell County Airport is a county-owned, public-use airport located 1 km east of the central business district of Jacksboro, a town in Campbell County, Tennessee, United States.
 This airport is included in the FAA's National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned JAU by the FAA but has no designation from the IATA (which assigned JAU to Jauja, Peru).

 Facilities and aircraft

-Campbell County Airport covers an area of 84 acre at an elevation of 1,180 feet (360 m) above mean sea level.
+Campbell County Airport covers an area of 84 acre just to the east of Jacksboro at an elevation of 1,180 feet (360 m) above mean sea level.
 It has one runway designated 5/23 with an asphalt surface measuring 4,000 by 75 feet (1,219 x 23 m).

 For the 12-month period ending June 30, 2009, the airport had 4,720 aircraft operations, an average of 12 per day: 99.6% general aviation and 0.4% military.
 At that time there were 10 single-engine aircraft based at this airport.